In today’s post, I’d like to discuss the difference between being busy vs being productive in network marketing.

 - Looking through the company’s catalog

-- Talking with your upline
+- Talking with your upline or sponsor

 The reason I label these tasks busy work is because they don’t put money in your pocket.
 They don’t grow your business or bonus check.
 They aren’t money producing activities.

 I’m not telling you to never do any of these tasks.
 Instead, only do them AFTER you have done the productive tasks.
 Never spend more than 10% of your business hours on these tasks, AKA the busy work.

 On the other hand, being productive in your network marketing business is much different than being busy.
 Here are a few examples of being productive in your network marketing business.

 - Following up with a customer to make additional sales

 - Sending a handwritten note to a customer or team members